neos/doctools/Documentation/TheDefinitiveGuide/PartII/Introduction.rst

 to produce clean code in no time.

 .. note::
-	Please note that this tutorial refers to FLOW3 1.0.0 beta 2 which means that changes to the API are still possible.
-However, we're quite confident that the concepts described in this tutorial will remain the same in FLOW3 1.0.0 final.

 	If you're stuck at some point or stumble over some weirdnesses during the tutorial, please let us know!
 We appreciate any feedback in our mailing lists, as a ticket in our issue tracker or via private email. [#]